SangheonYi/TxtLabeling/README.md

 Select the type of label you want to tag.
 If you have selected a label, click the Tokenized file's token to which you want to assign the selected label.
 You can't tag Origin file.

+## Label filter
+You can filter labels by selecting labels in listbox